Illinois Institute of Technology is accredited by the Higher Learning Commission. The re-accreditation process takes place every 10 years.

 Chicago-Kent College of Law is accredited by the American Bar Association.

-The College of Science's Bachelor of Science in Computer Science program is accredited by the Computing Accreditation Commission of ABET.
+The College of Computing's Bachelor of Science in Computer Science program is accredited by the Computing Accreditation Commission of ABET.

-Lewis College of Human Sciences' Clinical Psychology program is fully accredited by the American Psychological Association.
+Lewis College of Science and Letters' Clinical Psychology program is fully accredited by the American Psychological Association.

-Lewis College of Human Sciences' Master of Science in Rehabilitation and Mental Health Counseling and Ph.D. in Rehabilitation Counseling Education are fully accredited by the Council for Accreditation of Counseling and Related Education Programs.
+Lewis College of Science and Letters' Master of Science in Rehabilitation and Mental Health Counseling and Ph.D. in Rehabilitation Counseling Education are fully accredited by the Council for Accreditation of Counseling and Related Education Programs.

-The School of Applied Technology's Bachelor of Information Technology and Management program is accredited by the Computing Accreditation Commission of ABET.
+The College of Computing's Bachelor of Information Technology and Management program is accredited by the Computing Accreditation Commission of ABET.

 Stuart School of Business is accredited by the Association to Advance Collegiate Schools of Business International.